-• COURSE OBJECTIVES 1 1 To acquire programming skills in Python package NumPy and perform mathematical and statistical operations.
+COURS SE OBJECTIVES 1 To acquire programming skills in Python package NumPy and perform mathematical and statistical operations.

-COURSE OUTCOMES Upon successful completion of the course, the student will be able to: CO2 Understand the workings of various numerical techniques, different descriptive measures of Statistics, correlation and regression to solve the engineering problems K2 CO3 Understand how to apply some linear algebra operations to n-dimensional arrays.
+COURSE BTL Upon successful completion of the course, the student will be able to: CO1 Analyze how data is collected, managed and stored for processing K4 CO2 Understand the workings of various numerical techniques, different descriptive measures of Statistics, correlation and regression to solve the engineering problems K2 CO3 Understand how to apply some linear algebra operations to n-dimensional arrays.
 Use NumPy perform common data wrangling and computational tasks in Python. К3